-Kelli Swanson Jaecks, MA, RDH, of Salem, Ore., is the 2013-2014 president-elect of the American Dental Hygienists’ Association (ADHA).
+Kelli Swanson Jaecks, MA, RDH, of Salem, Ore., is the 2014-2015 president of the American Dental Hygienists’ Association (ADHA).

-Swanson Jaecks has served ADHA in various capacities, including as a district XII trustee, as a member of the Council on Regulation and Practice, a delegate, a Reference Committee member, and an alternate delegate.
+Swanson Jaecks has served the ADHA in wide range of capacities, including her role as president-elect for the 2013-2014 term.
+She has served as ADHA vice president, as a District XII trustee, as a member of the Council on Regulation and Practice, a delegate, a Reference Committee member, and as an alternate delegate.
 She also served as president of the Oregon Dental Hygienists’ Association, as well as president of her local component, the Marion-Polk-Yamhill Dental Hygienists’ Association (MPYDHA).

-Swanson Jaecks is president of Verbal Impact, LLC, an educational and consulting company that offers health care courses in both lecture and interactive formats.
-She is a nationally published author and speaker on a variety of health care related topics, including issues of health awareness, oral/systemic correlations and dental/medical collaboration.
-She has been an American Dental Association Cell Seminar Series speaker since 2009.
+Swanson Jaecks is president of Verbal Impact, LLC, an educational and consulting company that offers health-care courses in both lecture and interactive formats.
+She is a nationally published author and speaker on a variety of health care-related topics, including issues of health awareness, oral/systemic correlations and dental/medical collaboration.
+She also served as an American Dental Association Cell Seminar Series speaker from 2009-2013.

-She has received various recognitions and awards, including ADHA Research Poster Presentation for her project “Interdisciplinary Collaboration: The Dental Hygienist’s Role” in 2007 , MPYDHA Inspirational Leader Award in 2006 , the ADHA/Colgate Community Outreach Award for her component in 2004 , and the John O. Butler Healthy Gums/Healthy Life Award of Distinction in 2003.
+She has received various recognitions and awards, including ADHA Research Poster Presentation for her project “Interdisciplinary Collaboration: The Dental Hygienist’s Role” in 2007, MPYDHA Inspirational Leader Award in 2006, the ADHA/Colgate Community Outreach Award for her component in 2004, and the Sunstar/RDH Award of Distinction in 2003.

-Sandra Tesch, RDH, MSHP, of Austin, Tex., is the 2013-2014 vice president of the American Dental Hygienists’ Association (ADHA).
+Betty Kabel, RDH, BS, of Fort Walton Beach, Fla., is the 2014-2015 vice president of the American Dental Hygienists’ Association (ADHA).

 Now in her second term as ADHA treasurer, Goodnough has a longstanding record of service at all levels of the organization.
 She has previously represented her peers as the District VII trustee, member of the Executive and Finance Committees and ADHA delegate, as well as vice president and secretary of the Minnesota Dental Hygienists’ Association (MnDHA).